Urraca of Zamora: Succession dispute

+Born in 1033/34, Urraca was the daughter of Ferdinand I of León and Sancha of León.
 Before his death in 1065, Ferdinand divided his widespread conquests in central Spain between his five children, charging them to live at peace with one another.
 Ferdinand's oldest son, Sancho II, received Castile and the tribute from Zaragoza; Alfonso VI received León and the tribute from Toledo; and García II received Galicia.
-His daughters, Elvira and Urraca, received Toro and Zamora respectively.
+His daughters, Elvira and Urraca, received Toro and Zamora, respectively.

 Sancho, however, resolved to rule over his father's entire kingdom and made war on his siblings.
 By 1072, Sancho had overthrown his youngest brother Garcia, and forced his other brother Alfonso to flee to his Moorish vassal city of Toledo.
 Toro, the city of Sancho's sister Elvira, fell easily.
 But in a siege of Urraca's better-defended city of Zamora, King Sancho was stalled, and was then mysteriously assassinated on 7 October 1072.
 It was widely suspected that the assassination was a result of a pact between Alfonso and Urraca.
 The Chronicle of the Cid, purportedly written by one of the Cid's followers, states that the assassin was a nobleman of Zamora, who then received sanctuary in the city.
 The chronicle is careful not to place any direct blame on Alfonso or Urraca, just as it takes pains to stress that the participation of the Cid at the siege of Zamora was involuntary and supposedly forced on him by King Sancho.

 Alfonso's reign

-The twelfth-century Chalice of Doña Urraca, donated by Urraca to St. Isidore's Basilica, León, where it remains.
+The twelfth-century Chalice of Doña Urraca, donated by Urraca to St. Isidore's Basilica, León.

-The Castilian nobility, highly suspicious of both Urraca and Alfonso, maintained the siege of Zamora for a period after Sancho's death.
-In the absence of Sancho, however, their siege was pointless.
 According to the chronicle, the guilt of Zamora was decided by a trial by combat, which proved inconclusive.
 Urraca sent summons to the nobles of Sancho's dominions, and Alfonso was grudgingly acknowledged as heir to both Castile and León.
-Suspicion, however, remained and, led by the Cid and a dozen "oath-helpers", the nobles forced Alfonso to swear to his innocence publicly in front of St. Gadea's Church in Burgos.
-From this incident dated Alfonso's later antagonism to the Cid.
+Led by the Cid and a dozen "oath-helpers", the nobles forced Alfonso to swear to his innocence publicly.